-Born in the Mississippi Delta in Helena, Arkansas, Johnny Taylor grew up in and around Memphis, Tennessee.
+Born in Helena, Arkansas, Johnny Taylor grew up in and around Memphis, Tennessee.
 Early inspirations were MAD Magazine, Star Wars, and the rock band KISS.
 When he entered school, Johnny drew variations of these subjects ad infinitum.
 This interest in drawing led to a job producing a weekly comic strip at age 10.
 Thus encouraged, the young cartoonist determined that he would always make art.

 Johnny Taylor currently resides in Los Angeles, CA.